Multi-Sector Partnerships

 In 2018, 18 programs were implemented in 15 prefectures.
 The activities in these programs focused on children’s centers and the children getting involved in local issues, including hands-on opportunities for children from economically disadvantaged families, support for children with foreign roots, awareness raising for disaster prevention, involving children in community development, passing on traditional local culture, and getting in touch with nature.

-Dong-do-co Project (Japanese)
+Dong-do-co Project website (Japanese)

-STO Project
+STO Project (Ended)

 In the midst of the fast-paced changes in technologies, strengthening the capacity of ICT (Information and Communication Technology) is one of the most pressing issues for nonprofit organizations as they try to make their organizational management more efficient and effective as well as implement strategic activities in pursuing their mission.
 In collaboration with forward-thinking nonprofits like Code for Japan and ETIC, JNPOC has attempted to develop the social sector version of a chief technology officer (CTO) and coined the term “social technology officer (STO),” where an STO is expected to be the advisory of IT management for nonprofit organizations which often lack IT capacity and IT-related human resources.
 JNPOC published a brochure for IT experts explaining the concept and how to become an STO and has also organized workshops to familiarize them with this new concept.

-Kao Minna-no-Mori-no-Oendan Project (Closed)
+Kao Minna-no-Mori-no-Oendan Project (Ended)

 Corporation x environmental nonprofits x college students